yjeong19/random_restaurant/README.md

     * needed to return axios method in same line.
 5. ~~Mongoose's findOneAndUpdate() is executing Mongo's FindAndModify()~~
     * set ('useFindAndModify', false)
-6. Mongoose/Mongo findOneAndUpdate {upsert: true} is replacing an exisiting object instead of creating a new one when field does not exist.
+6. ~~Mongoose/Mongo findOneAndUpdate {upsert: true} is replacing an exisiting object instead of creating a new one when field does not exist.~~
+    * moving condition to restaurant_id instead of nesting as restaurant{
+      id: 'yelp-id'
+    } seemed to fix findOneAndUpdate. -- now it creates new if object DNE, otherwise, just updates/ doesnt do anything.
 7. ~~Mongoose cast to string error:~~
     * ![cast to stringError](./error_pics/mongoose_unhandeledPromiseRejectionError.png)
         * had type: string in restaurant Models. --> (https://github.com/Automattic/mongoose/issues/4181)
+8. Mongoose findOneAndUpdate not updating nested comments.
+    * creating a comments model, is this better option?